How to Increase SSD Lifespan? A Comprehensive Guide

 7.1 Move Cache files and manage autosave in video editing software

-Video editing software like DaVinci Resolve and Adobe Premiere Pro uses temporary file locations for caching previews, autosaving, and rendering files.
+Video editing software, such as DaVinci Resolve and Adobe Premiere Pro, uses temporary file locations for caching previews, autosaving, and rendering files.
 These operations are generally very write-intensive.

-So, if you want, you can store these cache files in another location, most preferably a Hard Drive or a low-end SATA drive.
-To change the settings in Premiere Pro, you can simply go to Preferences > Media Cache > Set “Cache Files” location to another drive.
-Other software will offer the same type of settings.
+So, if you prefer, you can store these cache files in another location, preferably on a Hard Drive or a low-end SATA drive.
+To change the settings in Premiere Pro, simply go to Edit > Preferences > Media Cache and set the “Cache Files” location to a different drive.
+Other software will offer similar settings.

 You can also change the autosave frequency from Preferences > Auto Save > Change Autosave Time.

-This would not impact the performance of your drive in any way but can cause less wear to the SSD.
-However, if frequent autosave are important for you, you can leave them as it is.
+This will not impact the performance of your drive in any way, but it can reduce wear on the SSD.
+However, if frequent autosaves are essential for you, you can leave them as it is.

 7.2 Save VM and Database management files in HDD

-The Virtual Machine software create many write operations and generate various files on your SSD which can result in excessive write operations.
+The Virtual Machine software generates numerous write operations and creates various files on your SSD, potentially resulting in excessive write activity.
 There is no alternative to them because these files are necessary.
-The same goes for the Database Management systems like MySQL or PostgreSQL.
+The same applies to database management systems like MySQL or PostgreSQL.
 You can easily change the default storage location to HDD because they are less prone to damage due to these write operations.
-Keep in mind that this can result in poor performance so you can opt for an extra SSD as well.
+Keep in mind that this can result in poor performance, so you can opt for an extra SSD as well.

 Example Settings in VirtualBox: File > Preferences > General > Default Machine Folder > Select an HDD.